 At the turn of the millennium, every-body could search for a self-fulfilment among the wide variety of personal pronouns.
 Even though “gender” was supposed to culturally determine bodies, it drifted away from them politically.
-Today, when every man and every woman is aware of their sexual identity, the right to abortion or to in vitro still remains the privilege of the rich.
+Today, when every man and every woman is aware of their sexual identity, the right to abortion or to in vitro still remains a highly limited good.

 Contemporary accelerationism also does not take into account bodies, especially those not subject to update, precarious, ill, and old bodies.
 In the 7th issue of “Magazyn RTV” we want to save degraded bodily matter.
 We don’t need a correction, a filter or powder.
 We have not managed to forget about ourselves in the privatized virtual space, therefore we are returning to the earth, whose finite resources have so far provided us with holidays on the net-waves.